-EU Project SmartCoDe to Develop Local Energy Management Infrastructure with Minimal Consumer Cost Project Supports European Union's "20% Renewable Energy by 2020" Objective sources such as wind turbines and photovoltaics; energy consuming systems such as lighting, heating, ventilation, and air conditioning (HVAC), appliances such as refrigerators, ovens, and even the battery charger of an electrically-powered vehicle.
+Hannover, Germany - February 22nd 2010 - edacentrum GmbH, today announced the launch of the European Union (EU)-funded Project SmartCoDe.
+The project's objective is to enable the intelligent management of local energy grids that consist of renewable energy sources such as wind turbines and photovoltaics; energy consuming systems such as lighting, heating, ventilation, and air conditioning (HVAC), appliances such as refrigerators, ovens, and even the battery charger of an electrically-powered vehicle.
 The project aims to develop the fine-grained communications infrastructure, control and monitoring devices, and associated software, required to meet a consumer price point of less than three Euros per managed device - a level at which surveys indicate consumer willingness to adopt the technology en masse.
 Successful fulfilment of the project's goals would lend considerable support to the EU's objective of deriving 20 percent of its energy from renewable resources by the year 2020.